natalieagus/50002/docs/Labs/lab6.md

     }
 ```

-The 32-bit 5-to-1 PC mux **selects** the value to be loaded into the `PC` register at the next rising edge of the clock depending on the `PCSEL` control signal.
+The 32-bit 5-to-1 PC MUX **selects** the value to be loaded into the `PC` register at the next rising edge of the clock depending on the `PCSEL` control signal.

 #### `XAddr` and `ILLOP`